Can an owner of a small creative/marketing/digital agency make decent money?

 There are numerous factors to making it all work, but fundamentally, when sales is good and the work is done efficiently with a lean operation, there will be plenty to take home.
 The number of owners is also a big factor, as seen in Scenario 3.
 This doesn’t mean it’s bad to have multiple owners, just that a team with multiple owners needs to achieve greater scale for comp to go up.
 Lastly, it helps to keep clients happy and retain them, especially if you can do work for them with great margins.

-And of course, when you’re able to build a sustainable cash-generating asset, it’s very possible to set yourself up for a lucrative exit later on, either to strategic buyer, a holding company, or to an investment firm.
+And of course, when you’re able to build a sustainable cash-generating asset, it’s very possible to set yourself up for a lucrative exit later on, either to strategic buyer, a holding company, or to a private equity/investment firm.
 A good business gives its owners options, and this can come in the form of cash or various exit opportunities.

 I periodically ask myself: what would I do differently if I were to start an agency today?
 And related to that: could I actually start my own agency today and build it faster and smarter?